buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcPlate.md

 ### Body Clipping Geometry

 The following constraints apply to the 'Clipping' representation when an IfcMaterialLayerSetUsage is assigned to the IfcPlate:

-* Solid: see 'SweptSolid' shape representation,
+* Solid: IfcExtrudedAreaSolid is required,
-* Profile: see 'SweptSolid' shape representation,
+* Profile: IfcArbitraryClosedProfileDef, IfcArbitraryProfileDefWithVoids, IfcRectangleProfileDef, IfcCircleProfileDef, IfcEllipseProfileDef shall be supported.
-* Extrusion: see 'SweptSolid' shape representation,
+* Extrusion: The profile can be extruded perpendicularly or non-perpendicularly to the plane of the swept profile.
-* Material: see 'SweptSolid' shape representation,
+* Material: The definition of the IfcMaterialLayerSetUsage, particularly of the OffsetFromReferenceLine and the ForLayerSet.TotalThickness, has to be consistent to the 'SweptSolid' representation.
 * Boolean result: The IfcBooleanClippingResult shall be supported, allowing for Boolean differences between the swept solid (here IfcExtrudedAreaSolid) and one or several IfcHalfSpaceSolid.

 ![advanced plate](../../../../figures/ifcslab_advanced-layout1.gif)